|Jun 23, 2013|

 Government issues progress report on the Austrian Nanotechnology Action Plan

-|(Nanowerk News) In adopting the Austrian Nanotechnology Action Plan on 2 March 2010, the Federal Government provided a clear mandate for its implementation and required the presentation of a progress report on the Plan's implementation (pdf) by the end of 2012.
+|(Nanowerk News) In adopting the Austrian Nanotechnology Action Plan on 2 March 2010, the Federal Government provided a clear mandate for its implementation and required the presentation of a progress report on the Plan's implementation by the end of 2012.
 This requirement has been met by way of the Implementation Report now available.|

 A key aspect of the Nanotechnology Action Plan is to strengthen communication and the dissemination of information to specific target groups, particularly the interested public.
 By developing an information portal for nanotechnology, the public's desire for impartial and understandable information on the fundamentals, opportunities and risks of nanotechnology has been addressed.

 |A prime objectives was to engage the public in the process of drawing up and implementinga Nanotechnology Action Plan.
 To this end, the draft Action Plan underwent public consultation in the Internet in autumn 2009 and the Implementation Report in November 2012.
 The feedback received was published online and taken into account in the Action Plan and Implementation Plan respectively.|

 |It has become clear that nanotechnology offers Austria, as a high-tech hub, great opportunities, for example in environmental and energy technology, in the development of new materials and surface coatings, with products such as cosmetics, and in medicine.|

 |Owing to the lack of data, however, it has been impossible to quantify the opportunities to date, particularly in the environmental sector or for small- and medium-sized enterprises.
 In many companies, nanotechnology appears to have become an integral component of product and process development.|